 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) tutorial participation; (2) quizzes; and (3) research essay.
+Indicative assessments in this unit are as follows: (1) participation; (2) research symposium ; and (3) research essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)